Aritemis/AsteroidsRedone/README.md

     - Various Instructions
     - Arcade Mode
-        - Increases in difficulty with higher levels.   (implemented, but needs new level clear graphics)
+        - Increases in difficulty with higher levels.   (implemented)
         - Has an arcade style high score board.     (partially implemented)
         - Maybe some bonus rounds every so many levels?
 Like Mappy.
 Or something like the fruit in Pacman.
     - Story/Campaign Mode